rochekollie/blog/posts/string_along_with_javascript_strings.md

 Strings can be created using the `String` object or using string literals.
 Each method has its own use case, and each method produces a different data type.
-This is important to know because it can affect how you use strings in your code.

-***A primitive is a data type that is not an object and has no methods.
-A method is a function associated with an object.
-An object is a collection of methods and properties.
-A property is a value associated with an object.***

 The following code snippet shows how strings may be a primitive type or an object: